rescriptbr/reform/website/docs/getting-started/getting-started.md

 import { Preview } from '../__components'

 After setting up `reform`, `reschema`, and `lenses-ppx` in the [previous section](/docs/installation), you're ready to create your first form.
-You can understand every part of this tutorial by reading the [API reference](/docs/api-reference), but we know that you want a sneak peak before getting deeper in the API.
+You can understand every part of this tutorial by reading the **API reference**, but we know that you want a sneak peak before getting deeper in the API.

 ## Quick start